yamka-app/client-electron/README.md

 :construction: Both the client the back end are in their aplha stage right now. :construction:\
 Latest version: **0.7.3**

-## Committing code
-Please sign your commits.
-It is really easy to set up.
-This would be very nice, but you don't have to do it if you don't want to.

-## Disclosing security vulnerabilities
-Please disclose security vulnerabilities responsively.
-E-Mail me (`portasynthinca3@gmail.com`) about any security vulnerabilities.
-You should expect a response within 48 hours, though I will try to reply within 12 hours.
-If I do not reply within a week though, feel free to disclose it publicly.

-I will receive your report and do my best to mitigate the vulnerability.
-Feel free to disclose it two weeks after the patch has been pushed to master if it's client-related, or immediately after me saying it's fixed if it's backend-related.
-Thank you.

 ## Build
 Do `npm start` to run the app without producing any artifacts:
 ```sh